bloominstituteoftechnology/node-api1-project/README.md

 - If the user is found and the new information is valid:

-  - update the user document in the database using the new information sent in the `reques body`.
+  - update the user document in the database using the new information sent in the `request body`.
   - return HTTP status code `200` (OK).
   - return the newly updated _user document_.